jt14den/swc-tt-lecture-notes/02-novice.md

 ## Identifying and correcting misconceptions

 ### ask the questions?
-* What do you think we can do to surface these misconceptions, especially in how they related to mental models.???
+* What do you think we can do to **surface these misconceptions**, especially in how they related to mental models?
-* How can we do this in-class and know whether learners already understand the topic? (so we can move forward)
+* How can we do this in-class so we know whether learners already understand the topic?
-* and if not, what we need to address in their misconceptions?

 * **we as instructors** need feedback on learners' progress and insight into their mental models
 * This is usually done through two kinds of assessments: